Nicyzk/Healthier-Choice-App/Backend/README.txt

-Hello this is the backend folder for the app
+Hello this is the backend folder for the app.

+Zhe Kai added this.